 Here’s my poem:

 Listen, sweetheart: I dare you not to hear the music.
 The mezzanine may be empty, All retreated home, as one must.
 Fingers of light grope the empty stage Where mouse turds scatter unswept corners instead of sequins.
 How we danced through AIDS!
 And this?
 This is not some sad little dinner-theatre “Death of a Salesman,” watery martinis and local talent.
 This is the fucking opera, baby.
 Legions framed in a proscenium of glorious dread While the score drives forward: Andante!
 Waltz!
 Look in my eyes, am I not fabulous?
 Do I not dazzle?
 Does my artistry not awaken hope?
 I say: Fist pump the universe From your apartment, or closet, your ghetto or your gated estate.
-Because this is the one life you’ve got, And sister, the fat lady is still singing.
+Because this is the one life you’ve got, And sister, the fat lady is not singing.
 Put on your golden crown and strut.

 How many now?
 I need numbers.
 Are you listening?
 We are scrambling.
 You need to suit up, STAT.
 This is no time for Kombucha and Vitamin C. It’s life and death.